slurmulon/tonal-index/README.md

 ## Modes

-`tonal-index` module may be loaded in either warm or lazy mode.
+`tonal-index` may be loaded in either warm or lazy mode.

 - **Warm**: Pre-generates and caches all of the possible combinations
 - **Lazy**: Defers generation until the collections are actually needed